Event overview

 Movement also challenges health systems’ ability to ensure continuity of care.
 Vulnerable populations—especially in fragile and conflict-affected settings—face disruptions in treatment, vaccination and access to medicines.
 At the same time, shifting funding priorities and reduced international support are increasing pressure on health systems, raising urgent questions about sustainability and resilience.

-Advances in digital technologies and surveillance systems offer new opportunities to track and respond to infectious disease threats in a constantly moving world, including through mobile data and innovative monitoring approaches.
+New technologies offer part of the answer.
+Advances in digital technologies and surveillance systems are opening new opportunities to track and respond to infectious disease threats in a constantly moving world, including through mobile data and innovative monitoring approaches.

-Structured around six thematic sessions—covering emerging infections and environmental change, disease biology and resistance, urbanisation, continuity of care, sustainability and health financing, and surveillance—the colloquium will provide a platform for scientific exchange, critical reflection and collaboration.
+Structured around six thematic sessions—covering emerging infections and environmental change, disease biology and resistance, urbanisation, continuity of care, sustainability and health financing, and surveillance—the colloquium offers a platform for scientific exchange, critical reflection and collaboration.

 Practical